Announcements:

 • Proportional assessment of both theoretical knowledge and practical application.

-• Comprehensive framework for understanding engineering principles.
+• Moreover, a Comprehensive framework for understanding engineering principles.

 Overview of UPSC Civil Engineering Syllabus 2025